syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Scrolling.md

 ### None

-None disables the bouncing effect in the data grid.
+The `None` mode disables the bouncing effect in the data grid.

 To customize the bouncing effect in the data grid, follow the code example: